rabfulton/Auriscribe/README.md

 # Auriscribe

-Lightweight, offline speech-to-text for Linux desktops (tray app).
-Built on whisper.cpp.
+A lightweight, offline speech-to-text for Linux desktop use, built using whisper.cpp.

 ![Auriscribe screenshot](screenshots/screenshot.png)